bladh/pokerbot/README.md

 ./gradlew run
 ```

-The bot will join the channel specified in `parameters.cfg`, but supports multiple channels.
+The bot will join the channel specified in `config.toml`, but supports multiple channels.

+To create your own config file, reference the `config.example.toml` file.

 ### Commands